 Colleges will have the opportunity to decide eligibility criteria for the scheme and whether to pay bursaries in one lump sum or in instalments.
 Please note Bursaries may be ‘in kind’ rather than cash payments, e.g. transport subsidies or equipment

-In October the Principal and Senior Management Team are delighted to welcome all new parents to the college for an evening of information and discussion.
-The New Parents' Evening provides an interesting and valuable opportunity to discuss;
+At the start of the new academic year the Principal and Senior Management Team are delighted to welcome all new parents to the college for an evening of information and discussion.
+The New Parents' Evening will be by invitation and is provisionally scheduled for mid September.
+It provides an interesting and valuable opportunity to discuss;